-In our tests of two leading open-source distributed storage solutions, we compared sequential read and write performance of Red Hat Storage Server and Ceph storage, along with the scalability of both solutions using one to four nodes and one to 16 VMs.
-We used RDO OpenStack for our OpenStack distribution, and we used the IOzone benchmark running within virtual machine instances on our OpenStack compute nodes to measure filesystem read and write throughput for multiple configurations using each storage solution.
-Using IOzone, we tested 64KB record sizes using a 100% sequential workload.
+In our tests of two leading open-source distributed storage solutions, we compared small-file performance of Red Hat Storage Server and Ceph Storage, along with the scalability of both solutions using one to four nodes, one to 16 VMs, and four to 64 threads.
+We used RDO OpenStack for our OpenStack distribution, and we used the smallfile benchmark running within virtual machine instances on our OpenStack compute nodes to measure filesystem read and write throughput for multiple configurations using each storage solution.

 For testing, we used the same hardware for both solutions - four compute nodes running RDO OpenStack and four storage nodes running either Red Hat Storage or Ceph Storage.
-For detailed system configuration information, see Appendix A. The tests and this report were commissioned by Red Hat.
+For detailed system configuration information, see Appendix A. Red Hat commissioned these tests and this report.